-After completing the Credit Card Authorization Form, the purchase can be made.
-The requester can place the order and work with the President's Office so the credit card information is provided to the vendor.
+After completing the Credit Card Authorization Form, including all signatures the purchase can be made.
+The requester can place the order and work with the Coordinator of Procurement & General Services and Purchasing Agent so the credit card information is provided to the vendor.
 All completed Credit Card Authorization Forms should then be submitted to the Accounting Office.